Immune Health

 Green tea stimulates the production of regulatory T-cells and enhances antibody response while reducing inflammation (American Journal of Clinical Nutrition, 2011).

-Why It Helps: Contains thymoquinone, a powerful compound that boosts immune response and calms inflammation.
+Contains thymoquinone a powerful compound that boosts immune response and calms inflammation.

 Science Says:

-Black seed enhances immune cell activity, reduces oxidative stress, and has antiviral and antibacterial properties (Immunological Investigations, 2015).
+Black seed enhances immune cell activity, reduces oxidative stress, antiviral, antibacterial properties etc (Immunological Investigations, 2015).

 Science Says:

-Dulse is a great source of minerals that fuel the immune system, and its polysaccharides have shown potential antiviral and anti-inflammatory properties (Marine Drugs, 2011).
+Fuel the immune system and its polysaccharides have shown potential antiviral and anti-inflammatory properties (Marine Drugs, 2011).

 Science Says: